edooley7/dsp/05-python.md

 # Learn Python

-Read Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) for getting up to speed with both Python 2.7 and computer science topics.
+Read Allen Downey's [Think Python](http://www.greenteapress.com/thinkpython/) for getting up to speed with Python 2.7 and computer science topics.
 It's completely available online, or you can buy a physical copy if you would like.

 [![Think Python](img/think_python.png)](http://www.greenteapress.com/thinkpython/)